Remembering Sir Stamford Raffles, founder and first President of ZSL.

 A brief history

 This painting hangs in the Council Room in ZSL's Main Offices in Regent's Park.
 The subject is Sir Thomas Stamford Raffles.
-Born in 1781, Raffles had an adventurous life: he was Lieutenant-Governor of Java, founded Singapore, and had the enormous, foul-smelling, rarely flowering plant Rafflesia arnoldi named after him.
+Born in 1781, Raffles had an adventurous life: he was Lieutenant-Governor of Java, is credited with founding modern Singapore (though the island was occupied discontinuously since at least the 14th century), and had the enormous, foul-smelling, rarely flowering plant Rafflesia arnoldi named after him.
 On his return to England, Raffles set up the Zoological Society of London in 1826, becoming its first President.
 Sadly he died unexpectedly the same year.

 The portrait was painted in 1817 by James Lonsdale (1777-1839) and was exhibited at the Royal Academy in 1818.
 It was presented to ZSL in 1946 by Mr A Spencer Moore.